 A shot of what was probably the tents of the medical detachment of the 601st Tank Destroyer Battalion.
 The photo was supplied by Andrew Carballeira who was the son of Captain Manuel J. Carballeira, the unit's surgeon.

 A group shot of what may have been the medical personnel assigned to the 601st Tank Destroyer Battalion.
 Shown kneeling front right is Manuel J. Carballeira who was the unit's surgeon.
 Photo courtesy of Andrew Carballeira.

-A monument dedicated to the memory of five men of the 601st Tank Dstroyer Battalion on September 13, 1944, near the town of Saulx de Vesoul.
-The men are Pfc.
+A monument dedicated to the memory of five men from the 601st Tank Dstroyer Battalion who died on September 13, 1944, near the town of Saulx de Vesoul.
+The men are: Pfc.
 Richard C. Corthell (MA), Sgt.
 James C. Childers (OH), Cpl.
 William B. Brown (AL), SSgt.
 Earl L. Prauman (NH) and T/4 Joseph Thomas (OH).
-The unit history identifies that a platoon of Recon.
-Company was killed that day.
-Additionally seven men from the 36th Infantry Division are also listed on the monument.
+The unit history identifies that a platoon of Reconnaissance Company was involved in a firefight that day.
+Additionally, seven men from the 36th Infantry Division are also listed on the monument.
 Photo provided courtesy of François-Xavier Cheval.

 Odas Walter Chance and a few other soldiers catch a train ride home in June of 1945.
 Photo courtesy of Larry Chance.

 In May of 1945, Odas Walter Chance on left, poses with Michael Schmchenia, while in Salzburg, Austria.
 Courtesy of Larry Chance.